Air power to play critical role in deciding outcome of any future conflict: IAF Chief V R Chaudhari | Politics

 The Chief of Air Staff also emphasised the need to ensure smooth induction of Agniveervayu into the IAF, it added.

-Chaudhari acknowledged the efforts of the commanders and urged them to continue to ensure that the IAF remains alert and ready at all times.
+Chaudhari acknowledged the efforts of the commanders and stressed that the IAF should remain alert and ready at all times.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)